rasmenis/Digital-Portfolio-Term4/PROFESSIONAL NETWORKING/Reflection_Professional Networking.md

 ###  Result
 This activity taught me how to network with confidence and purpose.
 I now maintain a growing professional network that supports my learning and career development.
-Networking has opened opportunities for mentorship and collaboration both at **Plum Systems** and beyond.
+Networking has opened opportunities for mentorship and collaboration both at my workplace and beyond.